wyilio/wyilio.github.io/content/pages/about.md

 path = "about"
 +++

-Greetings Traveler!
-Welcome to my digital abode.
-Feel free to peruse while I fix you up a glass.
+Welcome to my site!
+Currently WIP.
+This page currently stores some of the stuff I've enjoyed over the years.

 ### Books